 Resilience is one of the key themes that many businesses have focused on during the pandemic.
-Considering how thousands of companies have disappeared quickly amidst the COVID-19-induced economic slowdown, resiliency and adaptation has been key to survival.
-One of the best ways to remain in business during the current COVID-19 crisis, is to ensure your brand’s visibility in the market, specifically your online presence.
+Considering how thousands of companies have disappeared quickly amidst the COVID-19-induced economic slowdown, resiliency and adaptation have been key to survival.
+One of the best ways to remain in business during the current COVID-19 crisis is to ensure your brand’s visibility in the market, specifically your online presence.

 More than likely, your business has been forced to make drastic adjustments to its marketing strategies in the past year.
 However, the internet has helped many small businesses survive by providing opportunities for online transactions and communication through various digital channels.
 The more easily you can migrate your business to the cloud or to your own virtual private network (VPN), the better prepared you will be for the future.

 Online shopping is quickly becoming the preferred way to purchase items, partly because people can get deals sent to them on their smartphones once they connect with merchants.
 It’s also a more convenient and safe way to operate during the pandemic, as it serves as a solution for social distancing.